Snikakrishna/portfolio/README.md

 Features

-Home Section: A brief introduction about myself with a profile photo.
+1.Home Section: A brief introduction about myself with a profile photo.
-About Section: Details about my background, skills, and interests.
+2.About Section: Details about my background, skills, and interests.
-Projects Section: Highlights three projects with descriptions and links to their GitHub repositories.
+3.Projects Section: Highlights three projects with descriptions and links to their GitHub repositories.
-Contact Section: A form to collect user information (name, email, message) and display a thank you message upon submission.
+4.Contact Section: A form to collect user information (name, email, message) and display a thank you message upon submission.
 The form uses JavaScript for basic validation.

-Sections

-Home: Contains a personal introduction and profile photo.
-About: Describes my skills and interests as an MCA student with knowledge in Python, SQL, Power BI, Machine Learning, and Artificial Intelligence.

 Projects: